fortl/theobject/README.md

 <p>The Gate is OrangePi Zero (or any linux computer).
 <p>It drives leds, and listens to Artnet, interface UDP data.
 Artnet integration is OLA server with a plugin. <a href="https://www.openlighting.org/">Open Lighting Project</a> is a flexible solution to manage show's lights&effects.</p>
-<p>Interface made with <a href="https://hexler.net/products/touchosc">TouchOSC</a>.
-The gate connects two ways by OSC UDP protocol with your phone/tablet.</p>

 <h1>Components</h1>
 <ul>